Explore the northern high deserts of New Mexico in the southern-most tip of the Rocky Mountains.

 After breakfast you drive 15 minutes to St. Johns College on the outskirts of town and the trailhead to Atalaya Mountain.
 This is a favorite hike amongst Santa Fe locals and it winds through dry arroyos and pinon and juniper forest en route to the summit of Atalaya Mountain.
 Once on top enjoy the views down to Santa Fe, north to Apache Canyon and Glorieta Baldy Peak, and west to the Jemez Mountains.
 Following the hike, transfer back to the hotel and enjoy its amenities or wander the historical streets of Santa Fe.

-Today you travel up the canyon to the Santa Fe Ski Basin where the trailhead to Winsor Trail is located.
+Today you travel up canyon to the Santa Fe Ski Basin where the start of the Winsor Trail is located.
 Today’s objective is Nambe Lake.
 Following a gently ascending trail through pine forest and stately aspen groves the hike takes on a more alpine feel eventually reaching Nambe Lake, a lovely alpine lake nestled tightly below Lake Peak in a spectacular rocky cirque.
 Following a lunch break retrace your steps for a transfer back to Santa Fe and your wonderful hotel.

 Distance: 7 miles.
 Elevation gain/loss: 1600 ft.

-Following breakfast, you will leave Santa Fe and travel 10 miles northwest of town to access the trailhead for the Tesuque Creek Trail.
+Following breakfast, you leave Santa Fe and travel to the trailhead for the Tesuque Creek Trail.
 Please be cognizant of parking situation and use the designated zones.
 Start your hike on a private road for a short distance before the wooded trail actually begins its ascent up the creek.
 Following the peaceful and beautiful wooded creek you can hike a nice 5-mile loop in the clockwise direction and have the option to add on a bit more at the far end.
 Neighborhood posted sign maps will provide help with navigating any extra miles.
 Wander back for the drive to Chimayo, a quaint and historic little town on the High Road to Taos.
 Along the way a stop at Tesuque Village Market is recommended for a wonderful New Mexican lunch.
 Chimayo is well-known as the home to El Santuario de Chimayo, a small adobe church that has become known as the “Lourdes of America”.
-Thousands of people a year pilgrimage to the church in search of the Holy Dirt that is known to possess remarkable curative powers.
 Tour the church and also visit the Ortega family and Ortega Weaving.